NiloCK/ED2016/2711/LessonPlan/LessonPlan.md

 > Can anyone tell me the square root of 16?

-After getting a correct response, sketch a 4 by 4 square on the board, and use it to refresh the concept of square roots for those students in class who will benefit from it.
+After getting a correct response, sketch a 4 by 4 square on the board, and use it to refresh the concept of square roots.

  - A shape's "Area" refers to the number of 1x1 squares that fit inside of it
  - The large square has an area of 16
  - The width and height of this square are 4, resulting in 4 rows each with 4 little squares - 16 in total.